 HRT 1213/4 SANITATION & SAFETY- Basic principles of microbiology, sanitation, and safety procedures for a foodservice operation.
 Implementation of sanitation procedures, cost control, and risk reduction standards in a hospitality operation are covered.
-ServSafe Sanitation Certification from the National Restaurant Association or equivalent is offered as a part of this course.
-(3-4 sch: 3- to4-hr lec. or 2-hr lecture, 2-hr lab or 3-hr lecture, 2-hr lab.
-Prerequisite: None
+ServSafe Sanitation Certification from the National Restaurant

+Association or equivalent is offered as a part of this course.
+(3-4 sch: 3- to 4-hr lect. or 2-hr lecture, 2-hr lab or 3-hr lecture, 2-hr lab.
+Prerequisite: None principles of organizing and managing food and beverage facilities and catering operations.
+(3-4 sch: 3- to 4- hr. lecture or 2-hr lecture, 2-hr lab or 2-hr lecture, 4-hr lab) Prerequisite: None

 CUT/HRT 1114-5 CULINARY PRINCIPLES I -This course is a study of the fundamentals of food preparation and cookery emphasizing high standards for preparation of meat, poultry, seafood, vegetables, soups, stocks, sauces, and farinaceous items.
-(4 sch: 2-hr lecture, 4-hr lab or 3-hr lecture, 4-hr lab) Corequisites: Sanitation and Safety (HRT 1213) or by permission of instructor
+(4 sch: 2-hr lecture, 4-hr lab or 3-hr lecture, 4-hr lab) Co- requisites: Sanitation and Safety (HRT 1213) or by permission of instructor